Rajpratik71/volatility-wiki/FAQ.md

 ### What is the latest stable version of Volatility

-The latest stable version is 2.4.
+The latest stable version is 2.5.
 You can grab the source code, Python installer, or Windows standalone executable from the [downloads page](http://www.volatilityfoundation.org/#!releases/component_71401)

 ### What is the latest development version of Volatility

-The latest development version is 2.4 which you can get by checking out the main branch using git (`$ git clone git@github.com:volatilityfoundation/volatility.git`).
+The latest development version is 2.5 which you can get by checking out the main branch using git (`$ git clone git@github.com:volatilityfoundation/volatility.git`).

-### What's new in 2.4

 ### What operating systems does Volatility support

+See the full details on the [Release Page](http://www.volatilityfoundation.org/#!releases/component_71401)

 ### What about reading crash dumps and hibernation files